Table of Contents

 Piggybacking off the last point, low barriers to entry mean a lot of competition in the eBay dropshipping space.
 Many dropship suppliers work with several different eBay sellers, so there will always be others selling the same thing you sell.
 The bigger the competitor is, the lower the prices they can offer for the same product.

-It’s harsh but true: If customers can buy the exact same product from another seller for cheaper, why would they choose to buy from you?
+It’s harsh but true: If eBay customers can buy the exact same product from another seller for cheaper, why would they choose to buy from you?
 Dropshipping makes it incredibly difficult to differentiate your store.

 5. Longer transit times and distances

-Because dropship suppliers are often located overseas, shipping items can take significantly longer and potentially be much more expensive than fulfilling orders domestically.
+Because dropshipping suppliers are often located overseas, shipping items can take significantly longer and potentially be much more expensive than fulfilling orders domestically.
 Remember that eBay requires that buyers receive their orders within 30 days of the sale.
 Can your dropship supplier guarantee consistent delivery within that time frame?

 If your supplier doesn’t have an item on hand, the customer will have to wait even longer for it to be produced.
 If you don’t have real-time insight into your inventory levels, that situation can be hard to predict.